-In connection with the commencement of her employment, Ms. Palazzo was granted time-based RSUs with an award value of \$2,000,000 under the 2017 Plan, which can be settled for shares of Class A common stock that will vest over four years, of which 25% of the shares of Class A common stock underlying this RSU award will vest on December 4, 2024, and 6.25% of the shares of Class A common stock underlying this RSU award will vest on the last day of each three-month period thereafter until December 31, 2027, contingent upon Ms. Palazzo's remaining continuously employed by us through each applicable vesting date.
+In connection with the commencement of her employment, Ms. Palazzo was granted time-based RSUs with an award value of \$2,000,000 under the 2017 Plan, which can be settled for shares of Class A common stock that will vest over four years, of which 25% of the shares of Class A common stock underlying this RSU award will vest on December 4, 2024, and 6.25% of the shares of Class A common stock underlying this RSU award will vest on December 31, 2027, contingent upon Ms. Palazzo's remaining continuously employed by us through each applicable vesting date.
 Vesting of such time-based RSUs may be fully accelerated in the event Ms. Palazzo is terminated by us without Cause or by her for Good Reason (each, as defined in the Company's standard time-based RSU award agreement for executive officers, the form of which has been previously filed with the SEC) within 12 months following a Change of Control (as defined in the 2017 Plan).